 The tool that should

-Since Windows 1.0, Alt+Tab and the taskbar have been the only native tools for window navigation.
-In that time, the average developer's open window count has grown 10x.
+Alt+Tab has been the primary native tool for window navigation since the concept was first introduced decades ago.
+The average developer's open window count has grown 10x.
 The tools have not.

-BetterWinTab was built by a developer who spent too many hours hunting for the right window and decided that keyboard-driven, context-aware navigation should be the default — not the exception for power users willing to configure complex workarounds.
+BetterWinTab was built by a developer who spent too many hours hunting for the right window and decided that keyboard-driven, context-aware navigation should be the default.

 “Your workflow shouldn't bend to your tools.